Transgender inequality: At work

 Transgender workers can have a difficult time coping with the traditional workplace due to established gender norms that limit the roles perceived and expected of them.
 Among fellow employees, potential teasing and/or discrimination can arise further affecting the emotional state of transgender workers.
 Employers at times retract job offers and opportunities because of discrimination towards workers of varying gender identities.

 In 2012, former police detective and veteran Mia Macy was denied a ballistics technician position at the federal ATF laboratory because of her transgender identity.
 After the matter was raised with the US Equal Employment Opportunity Commission, it was decided that transgender people are protected from employee and employer discrimination through the Civil Rights Act.
 The event led her family house to foreclosure, but she was grateful for the final ruling.

 Furthermore, in law regarding to transgender discrimination in the workplace, the US Senate on 7 November 2013 gave final approval passing legislation actively outlawing private or public sector justification related to promotions, payment and hiring based on sexual orientation or gender identity.
 This is to recognize a more fair field in the workplace, noting credibility and achievements without being swayed by factors that not only fail to create direct relations to those aspects, but also ones that are vulnerable to prejudice from employees, employers and associates.

-However despite pay-related legislation being in place in the USA, transgender people are still considerably underpaid as opposed to cisgender people.
+However, despite pay-related legislation being in place in the US, transgender people are still considerably underpaid as opposed to cisgender people.
 On average transgender people are three times as likely to be unemployed, and even if they are then employed across America transgender people receive less money than the cisgendered.

 The US Selective Service System, as of 2018, refuses to allow or recognize the validity of male to female sex change.
 Consequently, "U.S. citizens or immigrants who are born male and changed their gender to female are still required to register."